roddicki/phonegap-firebase-download-demo/README.md

 (Matt use the config info for the database you already have working).

-This app will also work on the phpnegap mobile developer app.
+This app will also work on the phonegap mobile developer app.